Mohammad Mosaddegh: Early life, education and political career

 Mosaddegh himself later bore the same title, by which he was still known to some long after titles were abolished.
 (Note: "Older people still speak of Dr. Musaddiq as Musaddiqu's-Saltanah.")

-Mossadegh's mother wanted her son to marry his cousin, daughter to her sister and Mozaffar ad-Din Shah Qajar.
+Mosaddegh's mother wanted her son to marry his cousin, daughter of her sister and Mozaffar ad-Din Shah Qajar.
 In 1901, Mosaddegh married Zahra Emami (1879–1965), a granddaughter of Naser al-Din Shah through her mother Zi'a es-Saltaneh.

 Education

 In 1909, Mosaddegh pursued education abroad in Paris, France, where he studied at the Institut d'études politiques de Paris (Sciences Po).
 He studied there for two years, returning to Iran because of illness in 1911.
-After two months, Mosaddegh returned to Europe to study a Doctorate of Laws (doctorate en Droit) at the University of Neuchâtel in Switzerland.
+After two months, Mosaddegh returned to Europe to study a Doctorate of Laws (doctorat en Droit) at the University of Neuchâtel in Switzerland.
 In June 1913, Mosaddegh received his doctorate and in doing so became the first Iranian to receive a PhD in law from a European university.

 Mosaddegh taught at the Tehran School of Political Science at the start of World War I before beginning his political career.